Commissioning multidisciplinary teams into general practice

 Multidisciplinary care teams are increasingly demonstrating their ability to support busy GPs and increase patient access to affordable and coordinated primary care.

-The Australian Government Department of Health and Aged Care is directing 2023-24 Budget investment through Primary Health Networks to improve access to affordable multidisciplinary team care in general practice where it is most needed.
+The Australian Government Department of Health, Disability and Ageing is directing 2023-24 Budget investment through Primary Health Networks to improve access to affordable multidisciplinary team care in general practice where it is most needed.

 Multidisciplinary care teams operating within general practice are increasingly demonstrating their ability to support busy GPs and increase patient access to affordable and coordinated primary care.

-In response to the Strengthening Medicare Taskforce Report, the Australian Government Department of Health and Aged Care (DHAC) is directing 2023-24 Budget investment through Primary Health Networks (PHNS) to improve access to affordable multidisciplinary team (MDT) care in general practice where it is most needed.
+In response to the Strengthening Medicare Taskforce Report, the Department is directing 2023-24 Budget investment through Primary Health Networks (PHNs) to improve access to affordable multidisciplinary team (MDT) care in general practice where it is most needed.

 WA Primary Health Alliance (WAPHA) will be collaborating with selected general practices and Aboriginal Community Controlled Health Services (ACCHS) to co-design a service approach for a primary care multidisciplinary team to provide person-centred care in collaboration with general practices located within priority locations in each of WAPHA’s three PHNs.
 WAPHA will then seek to commission a service provider to deliver the multidisciplinary team in partnership with participating general practices.

-The Department of Health and Aged Care is prioritising this investment towards small and solo general practices (with <5 GP FTE) located in the following underserved or financially disadvantaged areas:
+The Department is prioritising this investment towards small and solo general practices (with <5 GP FTE) located in the following under-served or financially disadvantaged areas:

-• Perth North: Balga-Mirrabooka, Girrawheen, Marangaroo, Alexander Heights-Koondoola and Nollamara-Westminster.
+• Perth North: Balga-Mirrabooka, Bedford, Stirling and Girrawheen

 Multidisciplinary care transforming patient outcomes